coolwonny/Portfolio_project/Suspicious_transaction_analysis/README.md

 ---
 ## Optional Challenge

 Another approach to identify fraudulent transactions is to look for outliers in the data. **Standard deviation** or **quartiles** are often used to detect outliers.
 Define a function using these approaches and apply it to the transactions in the project.
+It is documented in [Jupyter Notebook](https://github.com/coolwonny/Portfolio_project/blob/master/Suspicious_transaction_analysis/challenge.ipynb)